-The importance of completing the form accurately is paramount, as the seller can be held liable for any issues not disclosed to the buyer prior to executing a purchase agreement.
+The importance of completing the form accurately is paramount, as the seller can be held liable for any issues not disclosed to the buyer prior to executing a purchase agreement, as long as the seller did in fact have knowledge of these issues.
+A property owner is not required to perform their own inspections nor are they accountable for defects not personally known to them.
 Furthermore, if the seller purposefully withholds information, they could be responsible for up to three times (3x) the cost of damages that result from the undisclosed issues.

 Laws – AS 34.07.010